 It's Quite All Right If You Don't Know The Answers

 Google has made us think that we can answer every question we have at the click of a button.
 But when you don't know exactly what to search for in terms of finances, or if the answers you find are the best ones for you, the whole process can feel overwhelming.
 Don't worry.
 Asking for help is not only O.K., it's the smart thing to do now that you're getting your ducks in a row.
-Just as you'd see a specialist for your broken tibia, you'll want to select a financial advisor who can help guide you through these important money management decisions.
+Just as you'd see a specialist for your broken tibia, you'll want to who can help guide you through these important money management decisions.

 Make Your Job Mean More Than Just a Paycheck